Liamnooneatu/SOC-Project/index.md

 Then you can then run your simulatioin and complete a Synthesis to check for syntax errors and basic logic compatibility.
 After successful synthesis and implementation you can then Generate a Bitstream.
 You then plug the vga cable ionto your board and monitor and upload the file and you can view your creation.
 These are the main files i utilized in the project.

 ![sample1](https://github.com/user-attachments/assets/6b66928d-ddeb-4882-9670-51b33e3257b0)
 ![vgasync](https://github.com/user-attachments/assets/81b224ca-3b8e-4f32-80c4-a58647f63a57)

 ### **Template Code**
-This is what most of my coding with verilog looked like, fixing my testbench in the simulation.
-On the left hand side of the screen you can see my files in design sources and the mani file i was utilizing was the colour stripes which i kept as the same name for convinience.
-On the right side of the screen you can see my colour stripes file that i was editing at the time, i was configuring the lightining bolt starting positon that i could use.
-Colour stripes was the main file i was working on but i did end up making
+This is what most of my coding with Verilog looked like, fixing my Testbench in the Simulation.
+On the left hand side of the screen you can see my files in **design sources** and the main file i was utilizing was the **colour stripes** and **VGA top** which i kept as the same name for convinience.
+On the right side of the screen you can see my **Colour stripes** file that i was editing at the time, i was configuring the lightining bolt starting positon that i could use.
+Colour stripes was the main file i was working on but i did end up making some minor changes when begining the project in *VGA TOP*.
 ---![sample1](https://github.com/user-attachments/assets/ebb3ae66-4b99-4646-9856-f27e2587bdfa)

 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).